dornabdi/surfs_up/README.md

 ## Overview of Project

 ### Purpose
 For this project, I analyzed weather and climate trends trends before opening a surf and ice cream shop in Oahu.
 We did this analysis because both of these services are weather-dependent and we want to ensure that this is a sustainable business venture.
-We specifically performed summary statistics analysis on the months of June and December.
+We specifically performed summary statistics (mean, standard deviation, min/max, etc.) analysis on the months of June and December.
+These months are busy months for the tourism industry.

 ## Results